Assistance programs Fort Bend County.

 Transportation programs are needed (and offered) in the region, with many Fort Bend County families needing their car for work or major appointments (due to lack of public transit).
 Charities will help fix cars and there are also non-profits that assist with loan payments.
 Or even some free cars for a job seeker, single parent, and other aid is offered.
 More free cars from charity organizations.

 Non-profit Service Center - This was created from a partnership between local non-profits such as the United Way and others.
 Based on the level of donations and funding, there may be financial aid for rent, utilities, or a mortgage payment.
-The Center can also arrange for other basic needs, ranging from food to medications and placement into community clinics.
+The Center can also arrange for other basic needs, ranging from food to medications and placement into free community clinics.
 Other services are also provided such as job placement and career counseling.
 Dial 281-207-2300, or read Fort Bend Service Center programs.

 Emergency, non-profit and government funded rent help is available in some situations.
 Most of the funding is to stop homelessness in Fort Bend County, and additional assistance may be for paying security deposits as part of rehousing.
 Clients of these rental programs will range from low income families with children to seniors and the disabled.
 More Fort Bend County rental assistance.

-Eliminate credit card and medical debts
+Free debt counseling, help with credit card and medical debts

 There are other free non-profit credit counseling agencies across Texas.They offer face to face, phone consultation, or online sessions too.
 Both national and local services are offered.
 Locate free credit counseling agencies for the low income in Texas.